johnzerbe/avengers/README.md

 * Collect all six Infinity Stones
     * Stones will appear in the stat bar at the top of the maze once acquired
 * Avoid enemies at all costs!
-    * Running into an enemey will end the game (You Lose!)
+    * Running into an enemy will end the game (You Lose!)
 * Once all six stones have been gathered, the Infinity Gauntlet will appear in the maze
 * The game is won when the player has obtained all six infinity stones, and subsequently obtains the Infinty Gauntlet